 Individualized Flea Control Programs: We develop programs for the specific needs of your pet and your own particular environmental situation.
 We will review with you the best ways to control fleas and other parasites in your house, in your yard and on your pet.

 Internal medicine consults: We offer referrals to internal medicine specialists who perform ultrasounds, endoscopic procedures, and other advanced diagnostics to help us with the diagnosis of more complicated cases.

 Laboratory: Our in-house laboratory facilities provide for serum chemistry, hematology, serology, urinalysis and parasite testing.
 Serology testing includes in-house tests for canine parvovirus (CPV), giardia, feline leukemia virus (FeLV), feline immunodeficiency virus (FIV), canine heartworm, ehrlichia, anaplasmosis and lyme disease.
 We utilize commercial veterinary laboratories for specialized diagnostics and consultations.

 Laser Therapy: We offer Laser Therapy which is a drug-free way to speed healing and is applicable in the treatment and maintenance of many illnesses, diseases and wounds.
 We have seen incredible results using laser therapy in the treatment of arthritis as well as speeding the healing process of open wounds.
 Ask us about this revolutionary technology.

 Pharmacy: We maintain a complete inventory of pharmaceuticals, vitamins, shampoos, flea and tick control products and heartworm preventatives to meet the needs of your pet.
-We also carry a full line of prescription diets.
+We also carry prescription diets.